Pran-Ker/RAGEN/README.md

 Here's how to train models with RAGEN:

 ### Create data
-We provide 10k first-round-observation data for both Sokoban and FrozenLake tasks.
+We provide 10k first-round-observation data for both Sokoban and  tasks.

 ```bash
 # Basic data creation